ihor4568/task-6/README.md

 ```

-please use webpack that you configured in the previous task + host you page on girhub pages
+please use webpack that you configured in the previous task

+instead of hosting your page - just attach screenshot of your work to the pull request

 please use latest standards of js (in places where you need it)